apache/accumulo-website/README.md

 While this container is running, you will be able to review the rendered website in your local browser at [http://127.0.0.1:4000/](http://127.0.0.1:4000/).

 Shell access can be obtained by overriding the default container command.

 This is useful for adding new gems, or modifying the Gemfile.lock for updating existing dependencies.

-When using shell access the local directory must be mounted to ensure the Gemfile and Gemfile.lock updates are reflected in your local environment so you can create a commit and submit a PR.
+When using shell access, the local directory must be mounted to ensure the Gemfile and Gemfile.lock updates are reflected in your local environment so you can create a commit and submit a PR.

 ```bash
 docker run -v "$PWD":/mnt/workdir -it webdev /bin/bash
 ```

+You may need to manually delete the `_site` or `.jekyll-cache` directories if they already exist and are causing issues with the build.

 ## Publishing